RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/08/13
 today i leanend about changing the mode through the use of button and also learned a bit more about git tailwind css and leared more about the contextapi but still not sufficeint bad day from developer learner prespective but i played few online chess tournmanet it was fun

+date:2024/08/14 today i learned mrre about the git github and the different react properties and hooks was unable to learn extraordinary concepts just basics belov average day as per developer pov